University president: Research institutions have an obligation to promote research in any field of theoretical invest...

 Hope this helps!
 Feel free to ask any other questions that you might have.

-Keith on July 30, 2020
+ikarus on July 30, 2020

 @shunhe thanks for the explanation.
 Basically we're presented with the principle X --> Y and answer choice A gives us Z, so nothing can be concluded using our principle.

-Shunhe on July 31, 2020
+shunhe on July 31, 2020

 Yup, exactly!

-Fiona on September 3, 2020
+lsatstudier1 on September 3, 2020

 I'm still not quite understanding this.
 I thought A was the contrapositive of the stimulus argument?
 Why is this not the case?